tcotav/gin-zerolog-demo/README.md

-## Gin + Zerolog quick demo
+## Gin + Zerolog + Viper Starter Template

-How to replace the default Gin logger with Zerolog.
+- replace the default Gin logger with Zerolog
+- set up JSON logging with Zerolog including request logging
+- provide examples of logging in modules and in handlers (though you should probably only log in handlers)
+- use Viper to read config from a file

-Also how to time duration of a call out to a third party service and record it in a log.
+- time duration of a call out to a third party service and record it in a log.
 (Though arguably, you should be using a metrics library for this instead of logging.)

 ```console
 ❯ go run cmd/log/main.go